dl1bz/deskhpsdr/README.md

 ## Latest Changes
 ### Version 2.5.x
+- first step for remove all Client-Server code, deskHPSDR don't support this extension
 - completed: fix some display errors if horizontal screen resolution >= 1280px and duplex selected (issue by CU2ED, tnx)
 - completed: show own callsign in upper left corner of RX panadapter, callsign is configurable in Radio menu (feature request by CU2ED)
 - completed: show S meter values if using analogue S meter (feature request by CU2ED)